After the blessing by Melchizedek, God appeared to Abraham in a vision and said:

 “The Lord brought him outside and said, ‘Look toward heaven and count the stars, if you are able to count them.’
 Then he said to him, ‘So shall your descendants be.'”-Genesis 15:5

-St. Paul says in the Epistle to the Romans, that against all hope, in hope, Abraham believed and God counted it to him as righteousness.
+St. Paul says in the Epistle to the Romans as he quotes Genesis, that against all hope, in hope, Abraham believed and God counted it to him as righteousness.

-Genesis 15:6 says that “Abraham believed and God reckoned it to him as righteousness.”
+“Abraham believed and God reckoned it to him as righteousness.”-Genesis 15:6

 God then said that he would give Abraham the land.
 After all, how can one become a great nation with many descendants if the descendants had no place to call home?
 The idea of nationhood and the land were closely connected.
 Abraham asks for an assurance that these promises would be fulfilled.
 Some would say that he was wavering in his unbelief because he was asking for a sign.
 In actuality, what he was doing was asking for God’s covenantal promises to be ratified.
 It had been twenty-five years since God first spoke the covenantal promises, and the covenant had not been ratified yet.
 This was a perfectly legitimate thing for Abraham to ask.
 Covenant arrangements were very common in the ancient Near East.1